NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 the cameras are linescan.
 Here we will discuss modeling jitter for synthetic Pinhole cameras.

-We assume the jitter is a periodic perturbation of the roll, pitch, and yaw angles.
-We will use the same period for each of these, but individual amplitudes.
-For example, to model along-track jitter only, the amplitudes for the other angles can be set to zero.
+We assume the jitter is a superposition of periodic perturbations of the roll, pitch, and yaw angles.
+For each period, there will be an individual amplitude and phase for these three angles.
+For example, to model along-track (pitch) jitter only, the amplitudes for the other angles can be set to zero.
+Across-track jitter is modeled by a roll perturbation.

 The jitter frequency will be measured in Hz.
 For example, *f* = 45 Hz (45 oscillations per second).
-If the satellite velocity is *v* meters per second, the jitter period in meters is :math:`T = v / f`.
+If the satellite velocity is *v* meters per second, the jitter period in meters is :math:`v / f`.
+More than one jitter frequency (hence period) can be specified.
+Their contributions will be summed up.

-Denote by :math:`A_i` the jitter amplitude, in degrees (i = 1, 2, 3, for roll,
+Denote by :math:`A_{ij}` the jitter amplitude, in degrees.
+The index :math:`i` corresponds to jitter frequency :math:`f_i`, and :math:`j` = 1, 2, 3 is
-pitch, and yaw).
-The jitter
-perturbation is modeled as:
+the index for roll, pitch, and yaw.
+The jitter perturbation is modeled as:

 .. math::

-        A_i \sin\left(d \frac{2 \pi}{T}\right)
+    \sum_i A_{ij} \sin\left(d \frac{2 \pi f_i}{v} + \phi_{ij}\right)

 Some care is needed to define the parameter *d*.
 We set it to be the distance from the starting orbit point as specified by ``--first`` to the current camera